Lamont signs new laws protecting reproductive rights

-HARTFORD, Conn. — Connecticut Gov. Ned Lamont signed a series of state laws that are aimed to protect reproductive rights Wednesday as the nation continues to navigate either gaining or revoking access to abortion and contraception after Roe v.
-Wade was overturned by the Supreme Court in June 2022.
+HARTFORD, Conn. — Gov. Ned Lamont signed a series of state laws aimed at protecting reproductive rights Wednesday, as the nation continues to navigate either gaining or revoking access to abortion and contraception after the U.S. Supreme Court overturned Roe v.
+Wade in June 2022.

-These news laws were passed during Connecticut's legislative session earlier this year.
+“With liberty and justice for all, not with liberty and justice for all unless you're a woman of childbearing age who happens to live in Florida or Texas or one of a dozen other countries," said Lamont, quoting the Pledge of Allegiance during the bill signing press conference Wednesday.
+"With liberty and justice for all, these are the American values.”

+Lamont praised lawmakers and advocates for advancing reproductive rights legislation during the 2023 session.

 One law, Public Act 23-128, protects medical providers from "adverse actions" another state may enforce.
 Licensed medical providers in Connecticut are protected from their license being revoked, suspended, or denied renewal if they provide reproductive services to patients, including those who come to Connecticut from a state where that care is illegal.